 Discussion:

 Railway transportation systems are evolving, integrating different technologies in order to facilitate various functions.
 These can include, for instance, sending commands, operating control and data transmission into railway train and trackside systems to meet the needs of a high-speed railway environment.
 Those functions may not be supported by the current narrowband railway radiocommunication systems so infrastructure investment will be required.
-As a result, this agenda item looks for studies leading to global or regional harmonized frequency bands, to the extent possible, for the implementation of railway radiocommunication systems between train and trackside, within existing mobile-service allocations.
+As a result, this agenda item looks for studies leading to global or regional harmonized frequency bands, to the extent possible, for the implementation of railway radiocommunication systems between train and trackside within existing mobile-service allocations.

 Since the aeronautical mobile service is a subset of the mobile service, aviation should monitor this agenda item to ensure protection of aeronautical systems/frequency bands.